belodetek/black.box/README.md

 * record your credentials
 * configure Kodi VPN Manager with `blackbox` VPN provider
 * connect with your credentials

+# Tunnelblick and Windows
+Support for [Tunnelblick](https://tunnelblick.net/) as well as OpenVPN Windows client(s) is under development, without advanced features (e.g. PBR) enjoyed by other device types.

+To install the preview:
+* [download](https://tunnelblick.net/) and intall OpenVPN client
+* create a PayPal [subscription](https://api.unzoner.com/api/v1.0/paypal/billing-agreement/create) (free trial **not** available)
+* bookmark the page with your credentials
+* download `blackbox` VPN profile for your desired region and connect

+# Tomato
+Support for [Tomato](https://www.flashrouters.com/learn/router-basics/what-is-tomato) flashed routers is planned in the future.

 # technical architecture
 `black.box` appliances can functions in a number of modes.
 In the default `client` mode, the device functions as an un-blocker.
 It automatically connects to the least busy `black.box` exit-node in the target region and routes traffic through the tunnel, while advertising a local Wi-Fi AP to all consumer devices within range.